sgsfak/eucaim_anon_pipeline/README.md

 │ PARENCHYMAL PHASE Sep1999     │ CT         │ 2             │ 1              │ 2            │
 │ t2_spc_rst_axial obl_Prostate │ MR         │ 1             │ 1              │ 1            │
 └───────────────────────────────┴────────────┴───────────────┴────────────────┴──────────────┘
+Total count of unique Patients: 4
-Total count of Series: 7
+Total count of unique Studies: 7
-Total count of Studies: 7
+Total count of unique Series: 7
-Total count of Patients: 4
+Total count of DICOM files: 7
 ```

+If you supply the `--csv` option to `utils series-info` will instead print the series information (shown in table above) in CSV format.

 ## Disclaimer